Skip to main content

 ~35%

 The single biggest driver.
 Does your CV contain the exact terms from the job description — both hard skills (Python, SQL) and soft skills (cross-functional, stakeholder management)?
+This is where most score gaps come from.

-Keyword frequency & context
+Keyword frequency and context

 ~20%